microsoft/CCF/sphinx/source/start_network.rst

     $ client --server-address=node1_ip:node1_rpcport --ca=node1_cert_file joinnetwork --req=@joinNetwork.json

 When executing the ``joinNetwork.json`` RPC, the target node initiates an enclave-to-enclave TLS connection to the network primary to retrieve the network secrets required to decrypt the serialised replicated transactions.
-Once the join protocol completes, the new node becomes a backup of the consensus network and starts replicating transactions executed by the primary (current consensus protocol implemented is Raft and thus backup corresponds to follower).
+Once the join protocol completes, the new node becomes a backup of the consensus network and starts replicating transactions executed by the primary.

 .. note:: When starting up the network or when a node joins an existing network, the network secrets required to decrypt the ledger are sealed to disc so that the network can later be recovered.
 See :ref:`Catastrophic Recovery` for more details on how to recover a crashed network.